OmniLayer/spec/README.md

 Note that this bet will be matched against only half of the previous example, because while the odds match (2:1 vs. 1:2), the amount of this bet is for less.
 This bet is only for $50, so would only win $100 if they win, as opposed to the full $200.
 Once the bets are matched, the first bet still has $100 available for someone else to bet $50 against.

 Once GoldCoins reach a value of 20 or the bet deadline passes, the bet winner gets 99.5% of the money at stake.
 The other 0.5% goes to the creator of the data stream.

-## Smart Property

-The Master Protocol supports creating property tokens to be used for titles, deeds, user-backed currencies, and even shares in a company.
-Whenever property is created, it gets assigned the next available currency ID, so any property can be bought, sold, transferred, and even used for betting, just as other Master Protocol-derived currencies are.

-## New Property Creation

-Say you want to do an initial distribution of digital tokens for your company “Quantum Miner”.
-Doing so will use a varying number of bytes, due to the use of a null-terminated string.
-This example uses 37 bytes:

-1. Transaction type = 50 for creating new property (32-bit unsigned integer, 4 bytes)
-2. Property Type = 1 for indivisible shares (2 is divisible currency) (32-bit unsigned integer, 4 bytes)
-3. Property Name = “Quantum Miner Shares\0” (21 bytes)
-4. Number Properties = 1,000,000 indivisible shares (64-bit unsigned integer, 8 bytes)

-As with data streams, properties are awarded currency identifiers in the order in which they are created.
-Mastercoin is currency identifier 1 (bitcoin is 0), and Test Mastercoins have currency identifier 2.

-If creating a title to a house or deed to land, the number of properties should be 1.
-Don’t set number of properties to 10 for 10 pieces of land – create a new property for each piece of land, since each piece of land inherently has a different value, and they are not interchangeable.

-If creating 1,000,000 units of a divisible currency, the user would have chosen property type 2 and would have entered 100,000,000,000,000 for the number of properties (1 million divisible to 8 decimal places).

-Once property has been created, the creator owns them at the address which broadcast the message creating them.

 ## Pay Dividends (Send All)